rrheddema/CS231n/assignments2017/assignment1/knn.md

 **predict labels**
 ```
-# 1) sort the date related to the ith testing point:
+# 1) sort the data related to the ith testing point:
 #    limit it to k elements
 indices=np.argsort(dists[i])[:k]
 # 2) find labels, labels are numbers!